Crime Foreseeability Premises Liability Litigation Sample Chapter

 These levels of crime foreseeability must have elastic values to allow the business community and/or trier-of-fact (jury) to have a range in which to categorize their understanding of the information at hand.
-It is conceivable that a particular crime rate could fall on the borderline between low and moderate or moderate and high.
+It is conceivable that a particular crime rate could fall on the borderline between low and moderate or moderate and high as property conditions change.

 A respected author on risk analysis wrote:

-Several well-known authorities have concluded that order of magnitude expressions such as low, moderate and high to indicate relative degrees of risk are more than adequate for most risk control surveys.
+Several well-known authorities have concluded that order of magnitude expressions such as low, moderate, and high indicate relative degrees of risk are more than adequate for most risk control surveys.

 Product and service consultants like these realize that three separate levels of crime foreseeability are necessary to allow premises operators to gauge their security effectiveness relative to that of the outside environment and against commonly used security practices or industry guidelines.

 What has been missing historically from these evaluations is the impact of existing on-site security measures on the external crime demographics.
 For example, a crime demographics survey of an apartment community may indicate a moderate-to-high assaultive crime rate in the surrounding area.
 However, due to superior security planning and management oversight, the actual crime experience of the property may be quite low by comparison.

 So, what level of crime foreseeability does one assign?
 What level of security is required to meet the legal duty imposed by each level of foreseeability?
 These questions and more will be answered in the discussion that follows.

 The common expression that crime or dangerous conditions were not foreseeable is sometimes confusing.
 The term doesn’t imply that the occurrence of crime or dangerous circumstance, at issue, was not possible or beyond the imagination of the landowner or business operator.
 It simply means that the criminal act was not reasonably foreseeable, under the circumstances, at this location, or at this time.